Date: 25 May 2015. Inexpensive Line Cutter.

 Also, having spares inside

-means should I need to replace a zinc anode at any time, I've
+means should I need to replace a zinc anode at any time, I have one,

 Keeping rope from wrapping around the shaft/propeller is a Good